ome/omero_search_engine/docs/configuration/configuration_installtion.rst

 * The user should first pull the image and then run using a command docker run and then the image name.
 * The image runs on port 5569 so mapping this port is required to expose the port to the host machine
-* Also, another folder (i.e. /etc/searchengine) should be mapped to the host machine.
+* Also, folders (i.e. /etc/searchengine) and user home folder ($HOME) should be mapped to folder inside the the host machine.
     * It will be used to save the configuration file so the user can configure his instance
     * in addition, it will be used to save the logs files and other cached data.

 * Example of running the docker run command for Centos image: which maps the etc/searchengine to the user home folder to save the log files, in addition, to mapping the application configuration file
     * docker run --rm -p 5569:5569 v /home/kmohamed001/.app_config.yml:/opt/app-root/src/.app_config.yml -v $HOME/:/etc/searchengine/  searchengine
 * The user can call any method inside manage.py by adding the method name by end of the run command. e.g:
-    *  docker run --rm -p 5569:5569 v /home/kmohamed001/.app_config.yml:/opt/app-root/src/.app_config.yml -v $HOME/:/etc/searchengine/  searchengine  show_saved_inde
+    *  docker run --rm -p 5569:5569 v /home/kmohamed001/.app_config.yml:/opt/app-root/src/.app_config.yml -v $HOME/:/etc/searchengine/  searchengine  show_saved_indices

 * A detailed installation instructions will be provided shortly.